guy915/How-To-Know-Everything/Temporary Notes/Untitled 1.md

 ## **Step 6: Instruction Content Generation**

-With the blueprint as a guide, generate the full instruction set using implicit second-person instructional language.
+With the blueprint as a guide, generate the full instruction set using ***IMPLICIT SUGGESTIVE DIRECT SECOND-PERSON INSTRUCTIONAL LANGUAGE***.
 This phase emphasizes clarity, completeness, and modular structure:

 **6.1 Core Instructional Directives**
 - Articulate expected behaviors explicitly and comprehensively.
 - Integrate every contextual detail gathered in the previous steps.
-- Use implicit second-person language to guide action (“Ensure you…” rather than “I expect…”).
+- Use implicit second-person language to address the GPT directly (*"Ensure that…"* rather than *"This GPT ensures…"*, *"This step could..."* instead of *"This GPT should..."*, etc.).

 **6.2 Ensuring Robustness and Accuracy**
 - Include a detailed explanation of any required context.
 - Instruct the GPT to avoid assumptions and to request clarifications where necessary.
 - Embed a fail-safe mechanism: instruct the GPT to acknowledge uncertainty and prompt the user for further guidance if an answer is ambiguous.

 This phase must produce a complete, coherent instruction set that fully embodies the intended design without sacrificing flexibility.
+Remember, the main purpose of the instructions is to **provide context**, be as detailed as possible.
+While using **Canvas** user modifications take priority over yours, do not override their changes.

 ---

 ## **Step 7: Iterative Refinement**

 After the initial deployment of the instruction set, engage in iterative refinement to optimize performance.
-This step should involve the following:
+This step could involve the following:

 **7.1 Feedback Integration**
 - Solicit detailed user feedback on whether the GPT’s behavior aligns with the intended use case.